LC & HP Series

-This latest series of paintings dwell on certain aspects of landscape paintings explored by some painters from the German Romanticism such as Caspar David Friedrich, that depict tropical and exotic lands through the veil of the Romanticism: Seasonal centre European colours were superimposed to equatorial places, where foliage high and low are more brown than emerald green, and skies are never bright blue but grey or white.
+This ongoing series of paintings dwell on certain aspects of landscape paintings explored by some painters from the German Romanticism such as Caspar David Friedrich.
+Tropical and exotic lands are depicted through the veil of the Romanticism, with centre European seasonal colours were superimposed to equatorial locations.

 These small canvas boards started life as repositories of left over paint from studio daily sessions.
-The backgrounds are the result of built-on oils that generate un-planned abstract backgrounds.
+The backgrounds are the result of built-on oils that result in un-planned abstract backgrounds.
 The image worked on top those spontaneous backgrounds are suggestive compositions, mostly landscapes, that originate from photographs, as it is usual in Renata’s creative process.
-These photographs are part of her photographic archive of urban jungle landscapes – usually from her natal city, Caracas- but also include rejected photos from the family album such as out of focus, accidental and unflattering snaps that caught Renata’s attention.
+These photographs that serve as inspiration are part of her photographic archive of urban jungle landscapes – usually from her natal city, Caracas- but also include rejected photos from the family album such as out of focus, accidental and unflattering snaps that never made it to the family album.